+The magnitude of vegetation type change in SCB was much less than in ICB over a similar period of time (Figure 6).
+Over roughly four decades, net cover of mixed-conifer at SCB only decreased from 83% to 82%, while at ICB it decreased from 81% to 62% (Figure 6).
 Landscape-scale indices of heterogeneity increased slightly in 2014 compared to 1973, though the changes were much less pronounced than those that occurred in the ICB over a similar time period of repeated wildfires (Appendix C).
-The major differences in land cover patterns for SCB were that the mean size of conifer patches decreased from 15ha to 13ha (Figure C4a), and sparse meadows experienced small increases in both total area (7.6% to 9.0% of the vegetated area; Figure C6) and mean patch size (0.38 ha to 0.52 ha; Figure C4c).
+The major differences in land cover patterns for SCB were that the mean size of conifer patches decreased from 15ha to 13ha (Figure C5a), and sparse meadows experienced small increases in mean patch size (0.38 ha to 0.52 ha; Figure C5c).